pinskylab/how_we_work/working_agreement.md

 - Set and follow an agenda
 - Start on time; end on time
 - Check in regularly about the whole person (or career)
-- We will appoint a new lab "listener" each semester
+- We will appoint a "lab listener" each semester who will
-    - lab listener is expected to observe and promote healthy lab communication
+    - observe and promote healthy lab communication
-    - lab listener will schedule one 15 minute meeting with Malin at the beginning of each month   and as needed for issues and updates
+    - schedule meetings with Malin as needed for issues and updates
-- We will have biannual lab meetings to discuss our progress/shortcomings in Diversity, Equity, Inclusion & Belonging, led by Malin
 2. Project management
 - Set realistic deadlines, revise them
 - Break projects into smaller pieces
 - Do science openly, transparently, and reproducibly
 3. Problems
-- To report an issue please contact Malin Pinsky.
-All communication will be treated as confidential.
+- To report an issue please contact Malin.
+All communication will be treated as confidential to the extent possible (sexual harrassment and related concerns have to be reported, per [university policy](https://uec.rutgers.edu/policies/title-ix/)
 - If you aren't comfortable speaking to Malin:
     - contact the lab listener
-    - contact Marsha Morin, DEENR grad student coordinator
+    - contact Marsha Morin, E&E grad student coordinator
-- If the DEENR grad student coordinator does not sound like the correct point of contact, Rutgers has many resources available to you, including:
+- If the grad student coordinator does not sound like the correct point of contact, Rutgers has many resources available to you, including:
     - Counseling, Alcohol, & Other Drug Assistance Program & Psychiatric Services
     - Student of Concern Pathway
     - Student Conduct